14 Ways To Get Over Heartbreak & Heal A Broken Heart

 12. Prioritize self-care.

 Make sure you take care of you.
 Focus on your health and what makes your body feel good.
 Spend time in nature.
 Prioritizing self-care means learning how to be your own best friend and cherishing your beautiful self because when you love yourself, you will attract someone who loves themselves, too.
+(Here's more on how to get over a breakup the healthy way.)

 13. Follow your heart.